 Worker’s Compensation or CTP claim patients can access services if their Nominated Treatment Practitioner has referred them and the provision of services has been approved by their Insurer.
 If approval has been received, they can access the service at no cost to themselves.

 All AusPsych Psychologists are registered with the Australian Health Practioner Regulation Agency (AHPRA) and are eligible for membership with the Australian Psychological Society (APS).
-Many of our Psychologists are also approved to provide counselling with the Vietnam Veteran’s Counselling Service and Victims Services.

 How can the service be accessed?

 There are two forms of access to AusPsych services – Self Referral and Encouraged Referral.